jlookup/tornado-app/README.md

 # tornado-app
-Demo web app to learn the Python Tornado web framework
+Demo app to learn the Python Tornado web framework